Access FPGA Memory Using JTAG-Based AXI Manager

 Similarly, these lines show how to write a single word of value 100 into memory at address 0 and read it back.

 wdata = new; wdata = 100; wrapper.jtagAXIMdesign_1_i.hdlverifier_axi_mana_0.inst.writememory ...
 (0,wdata,hdlverifier::HDLV_AXI_BURST_TYPE_FIXED); wrapper.jtagAXIMdesign_1_i.hdlverifier_axi_mana_0.inst.readmemory ...
 (0,1,hdlverifier::HDLV_AXI_BURST_TYPE_FIXED,rdata);

 Click Generate Bitstream on the Vivado window to generate the FPGA programming file.
 Vivado might prompt you to save the project before proceeding to the next step.
 Generating the bitstream file takes about 5 to 10 minutes for Vivado to generate the bitstream file.

 After Vivado generates the bitstream, program the FPGA by executing this command in MATLAB.

-After programming the FPGA, you can write and read from the AXI slaves connected to the MATLAB as AXI Master IP.
+After programming the FPGA, you can write and read from the AXI subordinates connected to the AXI Manager IP.
 This example writes data to the DDR memory connected to the FPGA and the BRAM and then retrieves data into MATLAB.

 Use any address in the range form c000_0000 to c000_1FFF to write and read from the BRAM.
 Write single location and then read data from the same location.
 In this case, the read data is 1000.